uswds/uswds-site/_components/data-visualizations.md

   <ul>
     <li>When displaying multi-variant data: </li>
       <ul>
         <li>It is important to use discrete, high contrast colors or textured fill.
-These accomodateion allow for various levels of visual impairments to differentiate between variables. </li>
+This accommodation differentiates variables for audiences with visual impairments like color blindness or low vision. </li>
         <li>The use of stacked bar charts for multi-variant data can be used if it is important to communicate the sum of the dataset.</li>
       </ul>
   </ul>